Yukaru-san/InstallWizard/README.md

 # InstallWizard
 With this library you are able to pack and deliver any amount of files to Windows, Linux and Mac OS.
-The main goal of this project was delivering projects, consisting of more than just one binary (e.g. projects with graphics like an UI), without having to include them into the binary itself and making it unreasonable huge.
+The main goal of this project was delivering projects, consisting of more than just one binary (e.g. projects with graphics like an UI), without having to include them into the binary itself and making it unreasonable huge and hard to update.

 Note that this program is written in go but can be used for projects in any language - or just to pack some data.
 It's all up to you.

 # Usage
-When compiled, this project will create a file that you can use to create any number of installers that you want.
+When compiled, this project will create a file that you can use to create any number of installers you want.
 Simply put the binary into your desired folder and any data except .git files will be included into your new installer.

 # Installation